 In my kitchen, I’m already growing weary of winter fare.
 Of soups and stews and hearty, warming dishes.
 I’ve been making winter salads – mushroom-and-bacon-loaded, fried-egg-topped salads.
 I’m thinking ahead to the first asparagus.
 To fresh strawberries.
 To hamburgers cooked on the barbeque and bottles of cold beer in the ice bucket.
 To potato salad.
 To the days when the sunshine warms me through.
 To biting into a juicy, freshly picked, sun-kissed, peach – the taste of summer.

 So this weekend, I got out my waffle-maker and made a batch of whole wheat waffles and topped them off with a peach and maple syrup compote.
 Simple and incredibly delicious.
 The whole wheat flour in these waffles keeps them from feeling like regular doughy white waffles.
 And they are surprisingly light.
 The compote is perfect – intensely fruity and not excessively sweet.
 I used canned California cling peaches.
-Canned peaches are a surprising nutritional powerhouse – packed with vitamins and actually higher in antioxidants than fresh peaches and there are no added preservatives or colours.
-Plus the taste is beautiful – as intense as the freshest peach plucked from the tree in the warm sunshine.
+Canned peaches are a surprising nutritional powerhouse – packed with vitamins and actually higher in antioxidants than fresh peaches.
 A much-needed hit of summer in the dead of the Canadian winter.

 Whole Wheat Waffles with Maple Peach Compote